Patient Flow in Action

 Clinical leaders need to be across health finance and economics.
 In particular, they need to understand opportunity cost and moral hazard.

 At clinical unit level, we tend to save pennies to spend pounds.
 We don’t employ enough staff to cover planned and unplanned leave, so costs blow out on premium labour.
 We don’t have enough working equipment.
-Walk into any ED during the afternoon shift and mentally calculate how much clinicians get paid to queue up to use a computer.
+Walk into any ED during the afternoon shift and mentally calculate how much hospitals pay clinicians to queue up to use a computer.

 When it comes to patient flow, how doctors are paid really matters.
 Some doctors earn a salary.
 Some are paid by the session.
 Others are paid fee-for-service – they only receive payment when they see a patient admitted under their own card in a hospital bed.
 Most patient flow initiatives fundamentally misunderstand how doctors work and how they earn an income.
-I think this is a topic for a whole talk another day – one I am happy to give at a future Whole of Health Program workshop.
+I think this topic deserves a separate talk on another day – perhaps at a future Whole of Health Program workshop?

 Less is more